University Policies

 3.3.1 Community Standards

-Student organizations and academic and administrative units are encouraged to consider the impact that their Posters and Banners may have on the quality of the Brown climate, and all Posters and Banners must comply with the Brown University Code of Conduct.
-The name and contact information for the student organization or academic or administrative unit displaying the Poster or Banner is required on the Poster or Banner to provide a means for dialogue in the event that members of the Brown community desire to express their views, concerns, opposition, or support.
-Third party Posters and Banners that are sponsored by a Brown student organization or academic or administrative unit and approved by University Event and Conference Services must include the name and contact information of the student organization or academic or administrative unit sponsoring the Poster or Banner.
-Part of the responsibility that comes with displays is the willingness to dialogue with individuals who may have different perspectives and views.
-Posters and Banners are prohibited that display fighting words, true threats, obscenity, false advertising, defamation, invasion of privacy, unlawful harassment, or that violate Brown’s policies, rules, or codes of conduct.
+Student organizations and academic and administrative units are encouraged to consider the impact that their Postings may have on the quality of the Brown climate, and all Postings must comply with the Brown University Code of Conduct.
+The name and contact information for the student organization or academic or administrative unit displaying the Posting is required on the Posting to provide a means for dialogue in the event that members of the Brown community desire to express their views, concerns, opposition, or support.

 3.3.2 Size Dimensions